Festivals in Brighton timeline

 Brighton Festival - the biggest and boldest arts festival in the UK, Brighton Festival is a creative cornucopia of world-class art and entertainment.

-Brighton Fringe - running alongside the Brighton Festival, the Fringe is Brighton's answer to Edinburgh and offers the perfect complement of cabaret, comedy, classical concerts, club nights, theatre and exhibitions.
+Brighton Fringe - England’s largest arts festival and one of the biggest Fringe festivals in the world.
+Brighton Fringe is the city’s answer to Edinburgh and offers the perfect complement of cabaret, comedy, classical concerts, club nights, theatre, exhibitions and more from its vast programme.

 Artists Open Houses - taking place every May Brighton Artists Open Houses is the biggest free arts event in Britain, offering a fantastic opportunity to see artwork displayed in a domestic setting, as well as buy affordable work direct from local artists.